yandex-cloud/docs/en/legal/sla-levels/managed-kubernetes.md

 The Service Level does not apply to the following cases:

-* no access to the Master due to circumstances beyond the control of CloudIL;
+* no access to the Master due to circumstances beyond the control of Nebius;
 * the Customer uses other Master configurations, except for the Regional Master Configuration;
 * the Service unavailability resulted from the user settings of firewall and routing rules;
 * the Service unavailability resulted from its integration by the Customer with an external application or installation by the Customer of an application, which disabled the Kubernetes® Cluster.